 The most well-known types of headaches are tension, migraine, and cluster.
 These types of headaches are classified as primary headaches, which means the headache is the only disorder the sufferer is experiencing.

 Other headaches are classified as secondary, which indicates that the headache is a symptom of another disease or disorder.
 Examples of secondary headaches include sinus headaches from allergies and brain freeze after eating ice cream.
 Secondary headaches can indicate a serious problem like a stroke or could be the result of something simple like a hangover.
+These types of headaches can typically be treated with over the counter pain relief medication.
+While other types of headaches may require a prescription from your doctor due to the dosage or type of medication.
+You can get these from online services similar to this Canadian pharmacy or a pharmacy in your local area.
+It all depends on the type of headache you have and the type of medication given to you by your doctor.

 If you experience a different or more severe headache than usual, you may want to consult a doctor to make sure the headache isn’t a symptom of a bigger problem.